 A digestive condition may need repeat vet visits or ongoing medication to help a dog recover.
 Owners who have insurance may need to make more than one claim and those who don’t will have to cover all the costs themselves.

-Digestive upsets cover a wide range of issues such as acute gastroenteritis, colitis and diarrhoea.
+Digestive upsets cover a wide range of issues such as acute gastroenteritis and colitis.
 It’s difficult to predict the exact costs an owner will face when treating digestive problems so our figure for the average claim should be used as a guide.

 Although digestive issues can affect any dog, German Shepherds and Labradors are susceptible to them.

-Problems with pets’ ears are common and can be painful for the animal.
-The average claim of £169 is the lower than many other conditions but ear infections can require ongoing treatment so owners are likely to make multiple claims.
+Ear infections in dogs are as common as they are painful.
+The average claim of £218.44, so it’s lower than many other conditions, but ear infections can need ongoing treatment so owners are likely to make multiple claims.

 Dogs’ ears are vulnerable to all sorts of issues, such as mites, grass seeds and bacterial or yeast infections.
 And breeds with big floppy ears like Basset Hounds and Cocker Spaniels can be more susceptible to ear infections.

-ManyPets has covered almost 1,000 claims for ear infections to help owners get the treatment they need for their dogs.
+ManyPets has covered over 1,700 dog ear infection claims already this year to help owners get the treatment they need for their dogs.